Fraunhofer-IMS/AIfES_for_Arduino/README.md

 https://www.linkedin.com/showcase/aifes-ai

 ## Dual License
-### For Maker and Open-Source-Projects (GNU GPLv3):
+### For Maker and Open-Source-Projects (GNU AGPLv3):
-For private projects or developers of Free Open Source Software (FOSS) under version 3 of the GNU General Public License (GPL), the AIfES version offered here can be used free of charge.
+For private projects or developers of Free Open Source Software (FOSS) under version 3 of the GNU Affero General Public License (AGPL), the AIfES version offered here can be used free of charge.

 ### For use in commercial applications:
-If AIfES is to be combined and distributed with commercially licensed software and/or if you do not wish to distribute the AIfES source code for the commercially licensed software under version 3 of the GNU General Public License (GPL), you must conclude a license agreement with Fraunhofer IMS.
+If AIfES is to be combined and distributed with commercially licensed software and/or if you do not wish to distribute the AIfES source code for the commercially licensed software under version 3 of the GNU Affero General Public License (AGPL), you must conclude a license agreement with Fraunhofer IMS.
 For more information and contact, refer to our [homepage](<https://www.ims.fraunhofer.de/en/Business-Unit/Industry/Industrial-AI/Artificial-Intelligence-for-Embedded-Systems-AIfES/AIFES_Cooperation.html>)

 ## Compatibility